 THIS DATE IN HISTORY: June 8

-Led by Blake, the Canadiens win the Cup eight times before he steps down in 1968.
+The Canadiens win the Cup eight times in 13 seasons under Blake before he steps down in 1968.

 Blake, part of Montreal's famed "Punch Line" before being forced to retire in 1948 because of a broken leg, coaches the Canadiens to the Stanley Cup in each of his first five seasons; they are the still only team in NHL history to win the Cup five consecutive years.
 The Canadiens also win in 1965, 1966 and 1968, when they sweep the expansion St. Louis Blues in the Final.